-Editor’s note: this article was updated on January 30, 2019, to include information about noise-induced hearing loss and alternative options.
+Editor’s note: this article was updated on February 20, 2020, to include information about noise-induced hearing loss various types of hearing loss.

 How does it work?

 The abridged version of bone conduction headphones is that they rest directly on the listener’s cheekbones.
 Unlike traditional headphones and earbuds, the eardrum doesn’t vibrate to pass the information along to the cochlea.
 Instead, the vibrations from the bone conduction bee-lines for the cochlea.

 Due to the lack of eardrum involvement, this technology is good for people with hearing deficiencies, as the bone conduction vibration acts as in lieu of the eardrum.